• Glossary

 Where can I find help?

-Use this documentation to get answers about what your database is capable of, or for guided information like connecting to your databases.
+Use this product documentation to get answers about the capabilities of your database and information about how to use your databases.

-Practice using the Astra DB database with our examples.
+Practice using the Astra DB database with our sample apps and integrations.

 To send us feedback or get additional help, use the chat feature in Astra Portal.